HowestDAE/DAE14-Jeroen-Denayer/README.md

 This section gives an overview on which parts of the original game I plan to make.

-I will re-create the Badeline boss fight from Chapter 6 in as much detail as possible.
+I will re-create the Badeline boss fight from Chapter 6 called reflection in as much detail as possible.
 <div align="left">
     <a href="https://www.youtube.com/watch?v=H9xwR2jB26k"><strong>Bossfight video»<strong></a>
 </div>